TAMIL288/TAMIL288/README.md

 <p align="center">
   <i>"Code it.
 Design it.
 Ship it."</i><br/>
-  <sub>Open to internships, collaborations, and interesting projects — feel free to reach out!</sub>
+  <sub>Open to internships,Working Together, collaborations, and interesting projects — feel free to reach out!</sub>
 </p>